ATB BoostR Live Event

 Maker Creative looks for modern to rustic locations.
-They hold events when the business has a slow night.
-They usually host between 40 – 70 people.
+They hold events at businesses that have slow nights and are looking to bring in patrons.
+The crowd size is usually between 40 – 70 people.

 - Do you have repeat business?
 Cost to get new customers?

-Usually have 3 repeat customers at each event.
+The business usually has 3 repeat customers at each event.
 Cost to get a new customer is $5.23.
-Instagram is used to market to potential customers.
+Instagram is currently being used to market to potential customers.